dragaus/hello_pygame/README.md

 ### HelloPygame.py

-This is a simple script to show the basic creation of a screen with pygame
+This is a simple script to show the basic creation of a screen with pygame.